Chapter 4

 B. Residential Building Design Standards.

-1. One and two family dwellings shall comply with following standards:
+1. One- and two-family dwellings shall comply with following standards:

 a.
 Aesthetic Quality.
 One-family and two-family dwellings shall be aesthetically compatible in design and appearance to conventionally constructed homes in the surrounding neighborhood.
 To that end, each dwelling shall be similar in appearance to conventionally constructed homes typically found in the surrounding neighborhood and/or this Zoning District, in at least the following respects:

-i. massing and related roof lines of the building;
+i.
+Massing and related roof lines of the building;

-ii. arrangement of windows and doors;
+ii.
+Arrangement of windows and doors;

-iii. steps and/or porches which provide access to exterior doors;
+iii.
+Steps and/or porches which provide access to exterior doors;

-iv. color and texture of siding material; and v. roof pitch (5:12 minimum).
+iv.
+Color and texture of siding material; and v. roof pitch (5:12 minimum).

 b.
 Roof Overhang.
-The dwelling shall have either a roof overhang of not less than six inches (6”) on all sides, or alternatively with window sills or roof drainage systems concentrating roof drainage at collection points along sides of the dwelling.
+The dwelling shall have either a roof overhang of not less than six inches on all sides, or alternatively with window sills or roof drainage systems concentrating roof drainage at collection points along sides of the dwelling.
 The dwelling shall contain no additions or rooms or other areas which are not constructed with materials similar to the original structure in appearance and quality of workmanship.

 d.
-Modular or Prefabricated Dwelling Structures shall also comply with the following requirements:
+Modular or prefabricated dwelling structures shall also comply with the following requirements:

 i.
 The dwelling shall be firmly attached to a permanent foundation constructed on the site in accordance with the City of Pontiac’s Housing and Building Code.
-A prefabricated dwelling structure shall be installed in accordance to manufacturer’s specifications.
+A prefabricated dwelling structure shall be installed in accordance to the manufacturer’s specifications.

 ii.
 The dwelling shall not have exposed wheels, towing mechanism, undercarriage, or chassis.